Snowbreak: Containment Zone Tier List

 SupportB+

 Wednesday is most simply described as a budget version of her SSR variant, Wild Hunt.
 Persistent attack drones sound interesting on paper, but ultimately do not do enough meaningful damage, nor do they provide CC like Wild Hunt’s Frost Wolves.
-While her support and ultimate abilities have strong CC, they are again outshined by her rarer variant, who provides a larger area of effect and deals more damage.

 All of Wednesday’s neuronics are meaningful upgrades, though neuronics that refresh drone duration can be hard to effectively use given the lack of a clear indicator on their remaining duration.